JamOnBread/contract/README.md

 Attacker can create treasuries with datum, that is not Inline or with less ADA than is allowed, this treasury SHOULD NOT be listed

+### UnImplemented - Spending more contracts during a transaction
+If a user spends more contracts (InstantBuy/Offer) during a transaction, it is possible to avoid paying some fees

+* Check allowed scripts on an input

 ## Building

 A standard build is very simple by command: